 Students in Safe Passage programs eat nourishing meals and snacks and have access to medical care through the Safe Passage infirmary.
 When more advanced care is required, our social workers accompany students and families to local health centers for treatment.

 On-site social workers are stationed at each school, available to respond to parent and student questions or concerns.
-Integral Health Services also extends our care into the student’s community.
-Through home visits, trained social workers provide social service outreach to children and families in Safe Passage programs.
+Integrated Health Services also extends our care into the student’s community.
+Through home visits, our trained social workers provide outreach to children and families in Safe Passage programs.

-Social workers also visit the public schools where Safe Passage students in grades 7 through 12 spend the standard Guatemalan 4-hour school day.
-By following their academic and social progress at home, school, and in the community, social workers can create a comprehensive assessment of each student—and gain a comprehensive understanding of the best ways to support each student in our reinforcement program (Oportunidades).
+Social workers also visit the public schools where Safe Passage students in grades 10 through 12 spend the standard Guatemalan 4-hour school day.
+By following their academic and social progress at home, school, and in the community, we can create a comprehensive assessment of each student—and gain a better understanding of the best ways to support each student in our reinforcement program (Oportunidades).

-The parents of Safe Passage students are a critical link between our program and the community, and Safe Passage social workers help parents navigate the new student enrollment process.
+The parents of Safe Passage students are a critical link between our program and the community, and Safe Passage social workers also help parents navigate the new student enrollment process as well.

-Students have access to individual therapy sessions, as well as group health classes, where students are given age-appropriate advice on their changing bodies, dealing with peer pressure, and making positive health choices.
+Students have access to individual therapy sessions, as well as group health classes, where they are given age-appropriate advice on their changing bodies, dealing with peer pressure, and making positive health choices.

-Safe Passage psychologists work in tandem with Safe Passage social workers to provide a holistic approach, evaluation, and care to students.
+Safe Passage psychologists work in tandem with our social workers to provide a holistic approach, evaluation and care to students.
 Together they also assess potential students’ social, familial, and psychological needs during the enrollment process.

 The Family Nurturing Program (Crianza con Cariño) is a program designed to teach families about healthy relationships, parenting skills, and nonviolent communication.
 The program meets on Saturdays for a period of 14 sessions, twice a year.